bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/checklist.md

 Without documentation the plugin doesn't exists!
 And screenshots rule!

-Mostly [GitHub Pages](https://pages.github.com/) is used to publish documents from the `master/docs` folder to a documentation site at `https://onehippo-forge.github.io/[project-name]/`.
-Documentation is generated with Maven site plugin, using the [Hippo Forge Maven Skin](https://onehippo-forge.github.io/forge-maven-skin/) that is also a Forge project.
+Mostly [GitHub Pages](https://pages.github.com/) is used to publish documents from the `master/docs` folder to a documentation site at `https://bloomreach-forge.github.io/[project-name]/`.
+Documentation is generated with Maven site plugin, using the [BloomReach Forge Maven Skin](https://bloomreach-forge.github.io/forge-maven-skin/) that is also a Forge project.

 ### 3. Artifact group and package
-To distinct from other plugins, use an artifact group id and Java package that both start with `org.onehippo.forge.[project-name]`.
+To distinct from other plugins, use an artifact group id and Java package that both start with `org.bloomreach.forge.[project-name]`.
 In the project name only use lowercase letters [a-z].

+Older projects use `org.onehippo.forge.[project-name]`.

 ### 4. Use project pom as parent
 Use the project pom `org.onehippo.cms7:hippo-cms7-project` as a parent to the plugin project.
 It provides a number of